Teenage pregnancy: Medical

+Prenatal care

 Maternal and prenatal health is of particular concern among teens who are pregnant or parenting.
 The worldwide incidence of premature birth and low birth weight is higher among adolescent mothers.
 In a rural hospital in West Bengal, teenage mothers between 15 and 19 years old were more likely to have anemia, preterm delivery, and a baby with a lower birth weight than mothers between 20 and 24 years old.

 Research indicates that pregnant teens are less likely to receive prenatal care, often seeking it in the third trimester, if at all.
 The Guttmacher Institute reports that one-third of pregnant teens receive insufficient prenatal care and that their children are more likely to have health issues in childhood or be hospitalized than those born to older women.

 In the United States, teenage Latinas who become pregnant face barriers to receiving healthcare because they are the least insured group in the country.

 Young mothers who are given high-quality maternity care have significantly healthier babies than those who do not.
 Many of the health-issues associated with teenage mothers appear to result from lack of access to adequate medical care.

 Many pregnant teens are at risk of nutritional deficiencies from poor eating habits common in adolescence, including attempts to lose weight through dieting, skipping meals, food faddism, snacking, and consumption of fast food.

 Inadequate nutrition during pregnancy is an even more marked problem among teenagers in developing countries.
 Complications of pregnancy result in the deaths of an estimated 70,000 teen girls in developing countries each year.
 Young mothers and their babies are also at greater risk of contracting HIV.
 The World Health Organization estimates that the risk of death following pregnancy is twice as high for girls aged 15–19 than for women aged 20–24.
 The maternal mortality rate can be up to five times higher for girls aged 10–14 than for women aged 20–24.
 Illegal abortion also holds many risks for teenage girls in areas such as sub-Saharan Africa.

 Risks for medical complications are greater for girls aged under 15, as an underdeveloped pelvis can lead to difficulties in childbirth.
-Obstructed labour is normally dealt with by caesarean section in industrialized nations; however, in developing regions where medical services might be unavailable, it can lead to eclampsia, obstetric fistula, infant mortality, or maternal death.
-For mothers who are older than fifteen, age in itself is not a risk factor, and poor outcomes are associated more with socioeconomic factors rather than with biology.
+Obstructed labour is normally dealt with by caesarean section in industrialized nations.
+In developing regions where medical services might be unavailable, it can lead to eclampsia, obstetric fistula, infant mortality, or maternal death.
+For mothers who are older than fifteen, age is not a risk factor, and poor outcomes are associated more with socioeconomic factors rather than with biology.